influx6/gu/README.md

 Install
 -------

-First `go get` gopherjs, has we can not bundle it due to certain restrictions in the way gopherjs works.
+First `go get` gopherjs, as we can not bundle it due to certain restrictions in the way gopherjs works.

 ```bash
 go get github.com/gopherjs/gopherjs